-Phone 1300 845 745 or visit griefline.org.au
+GriefLine provides free counselling for anyone experiencing grief.
+1300 845 745 or visit griefline.org.au

-The Disability Gateway has information and services to help people with disability, their family, friends and carers, to find the support they need in Australia.

-Call 1800 643 787 Mon to Fri, 8am to 8pm or visit disabilitygateway.gov.au
+The Disability Gateway has information on service and supports for people with disability.
+1800 643 787 or visit disabilitygateway.gov.au

-Talk to your General Practitioner (GP) about accessing counselling support through a Mental Health Care Plan
+Talk to your General Practitioner (GP) about counselling through a Mental Health Care Plan